borkdude/reagami/README.md

 ## Usage

-Reagemi is intended to be used with [Squint](https://github.com/squint-cljs/squint).
+Reagami is intended to be used with [Squint](https://github.com/squint-cljs/squint).

 Quickstart example: